U.S. commercial paper outstanding fell in latest week

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK, Sept 13 The amount of seasonally adjusted U.S. commercial paper outstanding shrank for a second consecutive week in the week ended Sept.
-12, Federal Reserve data showed on Thursday.
+NEW YORK, Sept 6 The amount of U.S. commercial paper outstanding shrank in the week ended Sept.
+5, a period dominated by a holiday weekend and the end of the summer vacation season, Federal Reserve data showed on Thursday.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan